yhan048/Lidar-SLAM-Notes/Catorgrapher.md

 1. What's the diff between scan-to-scan matching vs scna-to-map matching
 1. Particle Filter
 1. Graph-based SLAM
-1. We use several scan of Tof to based a pseudo
+1. We use several scan of Tof to based a pseudo_scan, within the combining, how to we deal with the odometry error?
+1. Regulary run pose optimization

+## Workflow
+- finished submap and scan -> loop closure
+    - scan matcher try to find the scan in the submap
+    - if close enough --> add as a loop closing constraint